 The freeze-thaw method is a relatively straightforward method, and applicable at the experimental level or for small- to medium-scale production.

 A vacuum pump is used for pressure reduction of liquid hydrogen at the normal boiling point pressure.
 As the liquid boils and vaporizes in accordance with the vapor-liquid equilibrium curve, the latent heat is removed and the temperature of the liquid is reduced.
 When the liquid reaches the triple point pressure, a frozen layer is formed on the liquid surface.
 When evacuation is stopped, part of the frozen layer melts and solid hydrogen sinks into the liquid.
 A stirrer is then used to break up the solid into small particles having a diameter of several mm.
 Slush hydrogen is produced by performing the freeze-thaw cycle repeatedly.

-In our small-scale production experiment as shown in the figure below, at auger speeds from 30 to 80 rpm, solid hydrogen production increases with speed, and the particle size becomes smaller.
-The maximum solid production rate of 0.062 g/s is obtained at an auger speed of 80 rpm (two blades), equivalent to 5.5 l/h of slush hydrogen with a mass solid fraction of 50 wt.%.
+In our small-scale production experiments using the heat exchanger and auger shown in the photo below with a visual observation at the auger speeds from 30 to 80 rpm, the solid hydrogen production rate increases with speed, and the particle size becomes smaller as shown in the photos below of 50 rpm and 80 rpm.
+The maximum solid production rate of 0.062 g/s is obtained at the auger speed of 80 rpm (two blades), equivalent to 5.5 l/h of slush hydrogen with a mass solid fraction of 50 wt.%.

 At present, large-scale production experiments have yet to be carried out.
-A combination of hydrogen liquefier using the helium Brayton cycle and the auger method is already illustrated in the figure of “High-efficiency hydrogen energy system using slush hydrogen”, resulting in the continuous mass production of slush hydrogen.
+A combination of hydrogen liquefier using the helium Brayton cycle and the auger method is already illustrated in the figure of “High-efficiency hydrogen energy system using slush hydrogen”, resulting in the continuous large-scale production of slush hydrogen.